 Drink lots of wine – and craft beer

 I should have known this, because I love wine, but for some reason when I decided to visit Slovenia I had taken into account that Slovenia has a great wine tradition.
 Driving across the countryside, especially in Bela krajina, I spotted lots of vineyards, that made for a lovely sight.

-What I do know, however, is that where there are vineyards there are also wine tasting tours, and I made sure to join one of them: I have traveled all the way to Mendoza, in Argentina, just for a wine tour so why not doing one in Slovenia since I happened to be there?
+What I do know, however, is that where there are vineyards there are also wine tasting tours, and I made sure to join one of them: I have traveled all the way to Mendoza, in Argentina, just for a wine tour and I keep saying that wine tours are among the best things to do in Sardinia, so why not doing one in Slovenia since I happened to be there?
 I can confirm that one of the nicest things to do in Slovenia to learn a bit more about its history and traditions (and get a bit of a buzz) is doing a wine tour.

-Read more about Mendoza on my post “Why I am going back to Mendoza in 2016.”
+Read more about Sardinia on my post “Why I toured Sardinia on a tuc tuc.”

 I can’t say the wines I had were the best I have ever drank – I am very picky, I come from Sardinia, a region of Italy that has an excellent wine production – but they were nice, and the overall experience was worth it.
 What I surely wasn’t expecting, however, was the incredible quality of the craft beers.
-Indeed, one of the things to do in Slovenia which I am glad I did is going to a brewery.
+Indeed, one of the things to do in Slovenia which I am glad I did is taking a beer tasting tour.

 I went to Vizir, one of the emerging and fast growing breweries in Bela krajina, and learned a lot about the process of beer production.
 And, more importantly, I tried lots of fragrant, refreshing and delicious beers.
 It was definitely one of the most fun things to do in Slovenia that I managed squeezing in my short time there.